-\ACADEMIC TRANSITIONS - CP
+ACADEMIC TRANSITIONS - CP

 This daily half-block course is a year-long, concentrated course in reading and language skills.
-Recommendation for this course is based on HSPT placement test results.
+Recommendation for this course is based on your entrance materials.
 The course takes an integrated approach, emphasizing study skills, reading comprehension, grammar, and other basic skills necessary for success at MND.